Your Health Care Team

 Pharmacists do more for you than fill your prescriptions.
 They alert you to the potential common or severe side effects of any drug you are going to take.
 With each new prescription, they can review your medication profile to see if any of your current medications might interact with your new prescription.
 So, in addition to asking your diabetes care provider, you can ask your pharmacist to recommend over-the-counter medicines for colds or other minor illnesses.
 For example, if your pharmacist knows you take a sulfonylurea, he or she may recommend a cold medicine with little or no alcohol to avoid any possible interaction between the two medications.

 People with diabetes are at somewhat greater risk for gum disease.
 The excess blood sugar in your mouth makes it a good home for bacteria, which leads to infection.
-See your dentist every six months.
+See your dentist every six months for a checkup and a cleaning.
 Be sure to tell your dentist that you have diabetes.

 Exercise plays a major role in your diabetes care, no matter which type of diabetes you have.
 Exercise can help lower blood sugar, help your body better use insulin, and help control your weight.
 It can also improve your blood fat levels, reduce stress, and improve your overall fitness level.
 Even if you have diabetic complications, ask your doctor about safe exercises you can do.